p-rex/cs-stream-humio-conector/README.md

-# Crowdstrike Streaming API to LogScale Conector
+# Crowdstrike Streaming API to LogScale Connector

 You can pull CrowdStrike logs via streaming api and put them to LogScale community edition.